Quiet Places To Take The Kids In Sydney

 State Library of NSW

-The library is an obvious choice for lovers of quiet time, where the only audible sounds are the turning of pages and the "shhhhh"’s from eager readers.
-And the State Library is the most esteemed, leather bound, first edition Pulitzer prize winning library of the literary world.
-It’s unique because it is home to everything you could ever imagine, from works of Shakespeare to old HSC papers.
-Soldiers diaries from World War One to locks of childrens’ hair!
+The library is an obvious choice for lovers of quiet time, where the only audible sounds are the turning of pages and the "shhh" from eager readers.
+The State Library of NSW is the most esteemed, leather-bound, first edition Pulitzer prize-winning library of the literary world with a history dating back to 1826.
+It’s unique because it is home to everything you could ever imagine, with more than six million items in its collection.

 Chinese Garden of Friendship

 Darling Harbour is anything but quiet, yet just a stone’s throw away you’ll find this serene, secluded garden where you’ll feel instantly at peace.
-The area recreates the philosophy and harmony of a traditional Chinese garden in its waterfalls, lakes, exotic plants, pavilions and hidden pathways.
-With koi carp swimming in the lakes, willows weeping in the breeze and a teahouse serving Chinese tea and dim sum, your kids will be entranced by the soothing sounds of Zen.
+The zen-inspired Chinese Garden of Friendship recreates the philosophy and harmony of a traditional Chinese garden with its waterfalls, lakes, exotic plants, pavilions and hidden pathways.
+Lucky koi carp swim in the lakes, willows sway in the breeze and a teahouse serves up soothing Chinese tea and dim sum.

 Paddington Reservoir Gardens

-Escape the bustle of Oxford Street and head to this quiet sunken garden with hidden walkways and history pouring out of every crevice.
+Escape the bustle of Oxford Street and head below ground to Paddington Reservoir Gardens, a serene sunken garden with hidden walkways and history pouring out of every crevice.
 Talk to the kids about the hanging gardens of Babylon or the ancient bathhouses of Rome while quietly sitting amongst the original brick, timber and iron fixtures.
-Also check out the super secret Neild Avenue Maze nearby.
-This hidden gem will have kids quietly plotting their own secret garden works of fiction.
+Also, check out the super-secret Neild Avenue Maze nearby.
+This tiny hidden gem will have kids quietly plotting their own secret garden works of fiction.

 Wendy Whiteley Secret Garden

-It’s Sydney’s worst kept secret but we love it anyway and you’ll find it surprisingly quiet most days.
+It’s Sydney’s worst kept secret but we love it anyway!
+You will find the spectacular Wendy Whiteley Secret Garden surprisingly quiet most days.
 It’s rather unwieldy to enter, down a zigzag path with no steps, so it's not popular for families with young children.
 Nestle in with a book under a sprawling Port Jackson tree or have a nap under a shady Moreton Bay fig.

 Sydney Jewish Museum

 This important museum is dedicated to documenting and teaching the history and lessons of the Holocaust.
-Since 1992 the museum has commemorated the lives of the six million Jews murdered by the Nazis and their collaborators, honours the survivors and pays tribute to the "Righteous Among Nations".
+Since 1992 the Sydney Jewish Museum has commemorated the lives of the six million Jews murdered by the Nazis and their collaborators, honouring the survivors and paying tribute to the "Righteous Among Nations".
 It is an understandably quiet place and one which will spark many significant conversations with your kids post-visit.

 Royal Botanic Garden Sydney

-Whether you’re just enjoying the harbour views or wanting to learn more about science, gardens, plants and horticulture, this has got to be the most quiet place in the CBD.
-Take a free guided walk, hop aboard the miniature train, purchase a plant from the native and exotic nursery or simply relax and enjoy the P&Q!
+Whether you’re just enjoying the harbour views or wanting to learn more about science, gardens, plants and horticulture, Royal Botanic Garden Sydney has got to be the most relaxing place in the CBD.
+Take a free guided walk, hop aboard the miniature train, purchase a plant from the native and exotic nursery or simply relax and enjoy the serenity.

-These vast sprawling parklands have plenty of space to find a quiet tree to read a book under.
-The loudest noises come from the ducks as you feed them.
-Or perhaps the squeals coming from the Ian Potter Wild Play Garden.
+These vast sprawling green spaces of iconic Centennial Parklands have plenty of quiet nooks to read a book under a tree and bask in the sunshine.
+The loudest noises come from the ducks as you feed them - or perhaps the squeals of delight from the fantastic Ian Potter Wild Play Garden.
 Take the kids on a mindfulness journey at the Labyrinth, a sandstone a pathway designed for quiet reflection and exploration.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!